rleber/bun/doc/file_format/file_format.md

 - The Honeywell machine (known affectionately as the "'bun", as in "Honeybun") used 36 bit words.
 - The files store most signifcant bits first, and most significant bytes first
-- There are at least two formats of archive: normal, which archives one file, and frozen, which is archives a collection of files (much like modern tar or zip).
+- There are at least two formats of archive: text, which archives one file, and frozen, which is archives a collection of files (much like modern tar or zip).
 There may also be some files compressed using a Huffman coding scheme.